 At national and international conferences, Linda Holzer has proven herself an engaging speaker and a dynamic presenter.
 Her research emphasizes creativity & entrepreneurship; concert performance technology; career guidance for music majors; American composers; business and pedagogic practices of piano teachers.
 In her teaching, injury-preventive piano technique and musical wellness is fundamental.

 A native of Chicago, Linda Holzer has performed in 30 states, as well as abroad in Europe, Australia, and Asia.
 She is a founding member of the duo Mariposa with violinist Sandra McDonald, assistant concert master of the Arkansas Symphony Orchestra.
 She is also on the roster for Arkansas Arts on Tour.
 Her teachers have included Leonard Mastrogiacomo (a pupil of Rudolph Ganz), Donald Isaak (a pupil of Carl Friedberg), Barbara Rowan (a pupil of Egon Petri), and Michael Zenge (a pupil of Emil Danenberg).
 Additionally, her training included study with Nelita True and John Perry as a scholarship student at the Southeastern Music Center, and performance in master classes for Ruth Laredo, and Menahem Pressler.
-She was elected to membership in the honorary music society, Pi Kappa Lambda, as an undergraduate, and is an active member of several professional music organizations, including the College Music Society, and the Music Teachers National Association.
+She was elected to membership in the honorary music society, Pi Kappa Lambda, as an undergraduate, and is an active member of the College Music Society, and the Network of Music Career Development Officers.
+Previous memberships include the Music Teachers National Association, the International Alliance for Women in Music, Chamber Music America, the American Liszt Society, the Arkansas State Music Teachers Association, and the National Federation of Music Clubs.

 Doctor of Music in Piano Performance (DMus), Florida State University, 1995 – University Fellow